CommE2E/comm/docs/dev_environment.md

 ## Creating a new user

 To create a new user, [run the keyserver](#running-keyserver) and the [mobile app on iOS Simulator](#running-mobile-app-on-ios-simulator), and then select “Sign Up” in the app.
-When you sign up, a new user will be created on your local MySQL instance.
+When you sign up, a new user will be created on your local MariaDB instance.
 You can then log in on any device connected to your local keyserver.

 ## Codegen